The regime of applicability of Israel-Stewart hydrodynamics: Numerical results

 \subsection{A real example from kinetic theory}

 As a final test case, we consider kinetic theory for a gas of ultrarelativistic particles interacting via a constant cross section.
-For the basic concepts of relativistic kinetic theory, we refer the reader to, e.g., Refs. \cite{DeGroot:1980dk,Cercignani}.
-In the context of this work, it is sufficient to state that the equations of motion for the so-called irreducible moments of tensor-rank two\footnote{We choose to go with the moments of tensor-rank two (instead of zero) since the bulk viscous pressure vanishes in the ultrarelativistic limit $m/T\to 0$, where $m$ is the particle mass.} of the distribution function take on the following form \cite{Denicol2012Boltzmann},
+For the basic concepts of relativistic kinetic theory, we refer the reader to {Appendix \ref{app:kin_theory} and} Refs. \cite{DeGroot:1980dk,Cercignani}.
+In the context of this {section}, it is sufficient to state that the equations of motion for the so-called irreducible moments of tensor-rank two\footnote{We choose to go with the moments of tensor-rank two (instead of zero) since the bulk viscous pressure vanishes in the ultrarelativistic limit $m/T\to 0$, where $m$ is the particle mass.} of the distribution function take on the following form \cite{Denicol2012Boltzmann},